suryakshar1205/Plant-Disease-detection/README.md

 - **Disease Recognition**: Upload an image of a plant leaf, and the model predicts the disease.
 - **Live Prediction**: Predict the disease of the plant in real-time using the uploaded image.
 - **Accuracy Visualization**: Shows the accuracy of the trained model using training and validation data.
+## Dataset
+-The dataset used for training the model is available on Kaggle under the name 'New Plant Diseases Dataset' by Samir Bhattarai.